 This Proxy Statement and the accompanying form of proxy are first being sent to stockholders on or about April 9, 1998.
-A copy of the Company's Annual Report for 1997, which has been previously mailed to stockholders, is not part of the proxy solicitation materials.
+A copy of the Company's Annual Report for 1997, which either accompanies this Proxy Statement or has been previously mailed to stockholders, is not part of the proxy solicitation materials.